civic-switchboard/civic-switchboard.github.io/_posts/2023-08-21-post_civic-switchboard-institute.md

 **A schedule for Institutes will be announced by November 1, 2023.** Details for how to apply and deadlines for each regional workshop application will be shared in late 2023 as well.
 Through the grant, we will provide stipends to support participants’ travel expenses to attend the Institute.

 This project will expand a community of practice around civic data in libraries through the institute and additional programming.
 We will reinstitute community of practice calls that will provide a space for Institute participants to reflect on their experiences at the Institute and next steps with civic data in their libraries and that will spotlight libraries engaged in civic data work.
-Please sign up for the Civic Data Operators Discussion Group to receive email updates about the dates for the calls!

-**Please sign up for the [Civic Data Operators Discussion Group](https://civic-switchboard.github.io/group/) to receive email updates about the dates for the calls!**
+**Please sign up for the [Civic Data Operators group](https://civic-switchboard.github.io/group/) to connect with colleagues, as well as join the [mailing list](https://civicswitchboard.us17.list-manage.com/subscribe?u=530c4fdb234145e8e1e6b5307&id=3ae069cc9d) for notifications.**

-We can be contacted at: civic-switchboard@pitt.edu
+We can also be contacted at: civic-switchboard@pitt.edu

 We hope you will join us for the Civic Switchboard Institute and community of practice programming!
 You can find our [IMLS project proposal](https://www.imls.gov/grants/awarded/re-254899-ols-23)on the IMLS website.